grafana/alloy/docs/sources/concepts/configuration-syntax/_index.md

 ```

 The {{< param "PRODUCT_NAME" >}} syntax aims to reduce errors in configuration files by making configurations easier to read and write.
-{{< param "PRODUCT_NAME" >}} configurations use blocks that can be easily copied and pasted from the documentation to help you get started as quickly as possible.
+The {{< param "PRODUCT_NAME" >}} syntax uses blocks, attributes, and expressions.
+The blocks can be copied and pasted from the documentation to help you get started as quickly as possible.

 The {{< param "PRODUCT_NAME" >}} syntax is declarative, so ordering components, blocks, and attributes does not matter.
 The relationship between components determines the order of operations in the pipeline.

-The {{< param "PRODUCT_NAME" >}} syntax uses blocks, attributes, and expressions, which are now explained, with examples.

 ## Blocks